egueler/Witcher/README.md

 This repo relies on submodules
-`git submodule update --init --recursive`
+`git submodule update --init --recursive --remote`

 The best way to utilize Witcher is to build the base docker containers and use them as the foundation for the web application container to be tested.